What Exactly Is Baby-Led Weaning?: The Basics of BLW

 Starting solids is such an exciting milestone for you and your baby!
 But figuring out how to feed your baby can feel a bit overwhelming, and it’s one of the biggest questions I get asked as a pediatrician.

-One method that’s gained a lot of popularity recently is baby-led weaning (BLW).
-It’s a method that encourages infant self-feeding, instead of traditional spoon-feeding with purees.
+One method of infant feeding that’s gained a lot of popularity recently is baby-led weaning (BLW).
+In a nutshell, it’s a feeding method that encourages babies to feed themselves soft finger foods starting as young as 6 months of age.

 Now, it’s important to note that at this time, there are not many scientific studies on baby led weaning.
 Pediatrician advice on this topic can also vary.
 To my knowledge, the American Academy of Pediatrics doesn’t have an official policy statement on this method of feeding although they do have this fantastic article that explains baby led weaning on their HealthyChildren website.

-Alright with that said, let’s talk about baby-led weaning!
+Alright with that out of the way, let’s talk about baby-led weaning!

 What Is Baby-Led Weaning?